d2l-ai/d2l-en/chapter_explainability/explainability-overview.md

 ## Pitfalls and Perils

 As a fast-growing research area, many unresolved challenges and concerns remain.
 First and foremost, there are usually no ground-truth labels for evaluating the generated explanations.
 What the explanation algorithm produce does not necessarily reflect the truth.
-As such, blindly trusting the explanations and acting on them can lead to dangerous consequences.
-For the same reason, there is an increasing concern on the efficacy of existing explanation methods, which is sarcastically departing from the original purpose of explanation methods, i.e., increasing the trustworthiness of black-box models.
+As such, blindly trusting the explanations and acting on them can lead to disastrous consequences.
+For the same reason, there is an increasing concern about the efficacy of existing explanation methods, which is sarcastically departing from the original purpose of explanation methods, i.e., increasing the trustworthiness of black-box models.

-Furthermore, explanations generated by various methods can disagree with each other drastically, and contradictory explanations are not uncommon :cite:`Krishna.Han.Gu.ea.2022`.
-As a result, some researchers recommend that inherently interpretable models, rather than black-box models, should be adopted in high-stake scenarios to avoid potential risks :cite:`Rudin.2019`.
+Furthermore, explanations generated by various methods can disagree with one another drastically, and contradictory explanations are not uncommon :cite:`Krishna.Han.Gu.ea.2022`.
+Consequently, some researchers recommend that inherently interpretable models, rather than black-box models, be adopted in high-stake scenarios to avoid potential risks :cite:`Rudin.2019`.
 They also advocate that we should propose more powerful self-explanatory models (e.g., decision lists :cite:`letham2015interpretable`).
-In the exercise, you may find that decision trees perform very well on the heart disease prediction task.
+In the exercise, you may find that decision trees perform very well on the heart disease dataset.
+Practically, decision trees shall be preferred over the MLP classifier because it is self-explanatory as well as accurate to avoid unnecessary concerns in explaining complex models.

 The relation between explainability and causality is tricky.
-A priori, understanding the input-output behaviour of an *algorithm* does not necessarily entail an understanding of the causal relations behind the data generating process.
+A priori, understanding the input-output behavior of an *algorithm* does not necessarily entail an understanding of the causal relations behind the data generating process.
 However, also the former question does have a causal aspect because analyzing outputs for hypothetical inputs is, by definition, a *causal* question.
-For this reason, we need to be explicit about whether "causal explainability" refers to causality of the algorithm or causality of the data generating process.
+For this reason, we need to be explicit about whether "causal explainability" refers to the causality of the algorithm or causality of the data generating process.
 It is debatable, however, whether one should entirely ignore causality of the data when studying causality of the algorithm.
 Assume, for instance, that one is only interested in outputs for hypothetical inputs that are semantically meaningful.
 In this case, one may want to understand causality behind the data in order to ensure meaningful inputs.

 ## Summary

-Model explainability is essential in many domains and the benefits of providing explanations are multifold.
-There has been an explosion of interest in developing additional explanation methods for black-box models in recent years.
-We will dive into some of the popular methods and introduce how to apply them to explaining black-box models.
+Model explainability is essential in many domains, and the benefits of providing explanations are multifold.
+In recent years, there has been an explosion of interest in developing explanation methods for black-box models.
+We will dive into some popular methods and introduce how to apply them to explaining black-box models.
 Also, bear in mind that the described methods are not de facto solutions, and many critical issues remain underexplored.

 ## Exercises

 1. Can you name some scenarios where explanations are critical?
 1. When should we use post-hoc explanation methods rather than self-explanatory methods?
 1. Use the decision tree (`sklearn.tree.DecisionTreeClassifier`) for heart disease prediction.
 How does it perform?
+1. Among the 13 features:  *age*, *sex* ($1$: male, $0$: female), *cp* (chest pain type), *trestbps* (resting blood pressure), *chol* (serum cholesterol),  *fbs* (fasting blood sugar > $120$ mg/dl or not), *restecg* (resting electrocardiographic results), *thalach* (maximum heart rate achieved), *exang* (exercise induced angina), *oldpeak* (ST depression induced by exercise), *slope* (the slope of the peak exercise ST segment), *ca* (number of major vessels colored by fluoroscopy), and *thal* (thalassemia), which features do you think intuitively are the most important for model prediction?